scrapbird/sarlacc/README.md

 ## Plugins

 You can extend sarlacc via plugins.
-Simply drop a python file into `smtpd/src/plugins`.
-There is an example plugin at `smtpd/src/plugins/example.py`.
+Simply drop a python file (or a directory with an __init__.py file) into `smtpd/src/plugins`.
+There are example's of both types of plugins at `smtpd/src/plugins/example.py` and `smtpd/src/plugins/directory_example`.

 To get a full idea of what events are available for the plugins to be notified by, check out the `smtpd/src/plugins/plugin.py` file.